-When it comes to storage equipment, there aren't a lot of solutions that have the usage history and versatility of silos.
-They're a common and unassuming feature of many wastewater and other industrial facilities, but the truth is that each particular site has different requirements.
+When it comes to sludge storage equipment, there aren't a lot of solutions that have the usage history and versatility of silos.
+They're a common and unassuming feature of many Wastewater Recycling Plants, but the truth is that each particular site has different requirements.

-Which silo type is the right choice for your material handling system?
+Which silo and outloading method is the right choice for your plant?

-Similar to the sliding-frame, live-bottom silos run at a very low RPM, ensuring minimum wear and maintenance is required.
-Through normal operation, inspection of the units should only be required every 5-10 years, with the components themselves lasting as long as 20 years.
+Similar to the Sliding-Frame, Live-Bottom Silos run at a very low RPM, ensuring minimum wear and maintenance is required.
+Through normal operation, an inspection of the units should only be required every 5-10 years, with the components themselves lasting as long as 20 years.

 SPIRAC's silos - both sliding-frame and live-bottom - are available up to a size of 1,000 cubic metres, in high-spec mild or stainless steel.
 Given the nature of their use, corrosion protection is also a feature, with a range of specifications available to suit many industries.
 Need to know more about silos?

 Is your material handling system in need of some new silos?
 For more information about the best silos for your facility, speak to SPIRAC today.